 From Artificial Intelligence and Augmented Reality to Robotics, Biometrics and IoT, technologies are constantly evolving.
 Even for organisations that do not rely on emerging tech products, consumers are increasingly expecting faster, more efficient and more enjoyable services and experiences as these technologies evolve, meaning that businesses and IT governance must also continually evolve.
 Whilst more than 65% of successful digitisation programmes featured effective agile leadership, 90% of unsuccessful transformation projects lacked agile leadership.

-The most effectively planned transformations can often fail due to a rigidity in management.
-Leaders must strike a careful balance between adhering to project milestones that inform goals and objectives, and regularly stepping back to reassess decisions, priorities and changes based on customer testing feedback and new data.
+The most effectively planned transformations can often fail due to rigidity in management.
+Leaders must strike a careful balance between adhering to project milestones that inform goals and objectives and regularly stepping back to reassess decisions, priorities and changes based on customer testing feedback and new data.
 CIOs and CTOs must also engage teams in agile working and effectively communicate strategy changes, the reasons behind them and how they affect project goals.
-Collaborative working through two or three-week long sprints helps teams remain focused on both immediate priorities and end goals, and delivers regular quick wins to maintain morale and connection to the project despite obstacles and challenges.
+Collaborative working through two or three-week-long sprints helps teams remain focused on both immediate priorities and end goals and delivers regular quick wins to maintain morale and connection to the project despite obstacles and challenges.

-Rigidity can often result in a time-oriented rather than quality-oriented approach.
-If obstacles are encountered and not managed with agile leadership, teams can panic when approaching deadlines, and without clear management can focus on hitting time targets at the cost of the fully functioning processes and well-tested tools required for a successful transformation.
+The rigidity can often result in a time-oriented rather than a quality-oriented approach.
+If obstacles are encountered and not managed with agile leadership, teams can panic when approaching deadlines and, without clear management, can focus on hitting time targets at the cost of the fully functioning processes and well-tested tools required for a successful transformation.

 An agile mindset and communication from CTOs and CIOs set the tone for agile project delivery across departments.
 Developers, programmers and engineers are empowered to embrace innovative solutions for roadblocks and required changes.
 Project managers are able to effectively monitor and report on progress against objectives, and agile teams can act quickly on updates.